 For permanent placement services provided by the Company's eResourcing division, a fee equal to between 20% and 30% of a candidate's first year estimated annual cash compensation is billed in equal installments over three consecutive months (the average length of time needed to successfully complete an assignment) and recognized upon successful completion of the placement, net of an allowance for estimated fee reversals. eResourcing's temporary contracting revenues are recognized over the contract period as services are performed.

-The Company's eResourcing division's net revenues are affected by the amounts of selection versus temporary contracting revenues and direct costs.
-Revenues, direct costs and net revenues related to the temporary contracting component of the Company's eResourcing division are as follows:
+Revenues, direct costs of temporary contractors and gross margin related to the temporary contracting component of the Company's eResourcing division are as follows:

-Nine Months Ended September 30,

-2002 2001

-Temporary contracting revenue \$ 589,087 \$ 685,833

-Temporary contracting costs 473,289 532,452

-Temporary contracting net revenues \$ 115,798 \$ 153,381
+Nine Montl Septemb ed 2002 2001 Temporary contracting revenue \$ 589,087 \$ 685,833 Direct costs of temporary contractors 473,289 532,452 Temporary contracting gross margin \$ 115,798 \$ 153,381